Relaximus/aws-dynamodb-stream-example/README.md

 DynamoDB table with stream -> Lambda listening to the stream -> Elasticsearch service or
-DynamoDB table with kinesis stream -> Kinesis Firehose -> Elasticserarch service
+DynamoDB table with Kinesis stream -> Kinesis Firehose -> Elasticserarch service

 ## Run rollout of the infrastructure
 * configure AWS console locally